Droxt1/WebSOCKET/README.md

 - A robust WebSocket server delivering seamless real-time communication between users
 - Integrated PostgreSQL database with migrations for reliable data management
 - Docker Compose for straightforward development environment setup
+- A simple and intuitive API for user management
+- A well-structured codebase that is easy to understand and extend
+- A Makefile for common development tasks
+- Documentation for all endpoints and actions

 ## Project Structure